 Upon completion of the program, you'll be able to write exams for the first two years of Agricultural Equipment Technician or Heavy Equipment Technician.
 You'll also be eligible to enter the Alberta Apprenticeship program.
-But no matter which road you take, you'll be ready to begin a career in many diverse fields such as:
+No matter which road you take, you'll be ready to begin a career in many diverse fields, including:

 New students are accepted into the Agricultural and Heavy Equipment Technician program for the Fall (September) term with a late August program start date.

 All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admission section of this calendar.